Tecnativa/docker-socket-proxy/README.md

 ## What?

-This is a security-enhaced proxy for the Docker Socket.
+This is a security-enhanced proxy for the Docker Socket.

 ## Why?